 Start by inhaling for four counts of time.
 Make sure you fill your lungs completely to the point where you feel your abdomen is filled full of air like a balloon.
 Hold your breath for four counts then slowly exhale for eight counts.

-Whenever you feel stressed or low or want a boost of energy, simply carrying out three sets of twelve repetitions will to help lift your mood.
-Inspiratory muscle training such as this breathing technique is great for healthy and happy lungs.
+Whenever you feel stressed or low or want a boost of energy, simply carrying out 3 to 4 sets in a row will to help lift your mood.
+Inspiratory muscle training is also a breathing technique that is great for healthy and happy lungs.